samanthaming/not-fancy-countdown-timer/README.md

 },
 methods: {
   timer(seconds) {
-    // Because our setInterval kicks in after 1 sec
+    // 1.
+Because our setInterval kicks in after 1 sec
     //  we'll set the initial display time as the selected seconds this.displayTimeLeft(seconds);

-    // Trigger out countdown
+    // 2.
+Trigger out countdown
     this.countdown(end);
   },
   countdown(end) {
     intervalTimer = setInterval(() => {
       // ...

+      // 3.
+Update the time after every 1 sec
       this.displayTimeLeft(secondsLeft)
     }, 1000);
   },
   displayTimeLeft(secondsLeft) {
     const minutes = Math.floor((secondsLeft % 3600) / 60);
     const seconds = secondsLeft % 60;

-    this.timeLeft = `${minutes}:${seconds}`;
+    // 4.
+Store the time in our data variable this.timeLeft = `${minutes}:${seconds}`;
   },
 }